Celebrate America’s Greatest Treasures during National Park Week, April 20 – 28, 2013

 Families plan for years for a national park vacation and some travel across the globe to visit our national parks.
 These visitors spend in local communities and support the economy.
 Unfortunately, the National Park Service has been and is a target for opens in a new windowsignificant budget cuts.
 If our national parks aren’t protected as intended, we’ll leave valuable resources and people will stop visiting.
 When people stop visiting, who will spend money in those local communities?
 Can we as a country afford to lose more than $30 billion dollars in economic impact?

-- Economic Benefits to Local Communities from National Park Visitation, 2011
+- opens in a new windowEconomic Benefits to Local Communities from National Park Visitation, 2011opens PDF file

 - opens in a new windowNPS Stats